stephenjohnlimb/boot/README.md

 Later I'll add in some Kafka and maybe also wrap the Spring Boot app up in a docker image.

+See [K8s on how I've started with MicroK8s](K8s.md), there are lots of other alternatives; but this is the one I've picked to have a go with.

+So this project is a bit of a random wandering around technologies I'm interested in.

 #### Creating and running the app in docker
 I thought the packaging of this application in docker might involve writing a `Docker` file; but it turns out that with these later versions of spring boot I can just run `mvn spring-boot:build-image`.
+But goodness, me is the image that is produced **big**.

 Now assuming you have docker installed, you can then just run that docker image with the following command:
 `docker run -p 9091:8080 -t boot:0.0.1-SNAPSHOT`.